Alevo pulls back the curtain on its batteries for the grid

 But the technologies needed to store large amounts of power are too expensive to deploy on a massive scale.
 Alevo says it will change that because its batteries can be charged and discharged four times as much as rival technologies.

-Alevo’s products will compete with those of established manufacturers like Samsung (006400.KS) and France’s Saft Groupe SA S1A.PA as well as a handful of privately held startups like Enervault and Primus Power.
+Alevo’s products will compete with those of established manufacturers like Samsung and France’s Saft Groupe SA as well as a handful of privately held startups like Enervault and Primus Power.
+(Reporting By Nichola Groom; Editing by Jonathan Oatis)